Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Church of the Savior on Spilled Blood

 The Cathedral of the Resurrection of Christ, also known as the Church of the Savior on Spilled Blood, is a memorial to Tsar Alexander II who was assassinated there, on the spot.
 This church is different from other St Petersburg religious landmarks.
-Its baroque and neoclassical appearance incorporates elements of medieval Russian architecture.
-Likewise, the Cathedral has a fantastic mosaic collection, which includes biblical scenes and ornamental patterns.

 Church of the Savior on Spilled Blood